aklinker1/webext-core/docs/guide/proxy-service/index.md

 // 3.
 Get an instance of your service anywhere in your extension const mathService = getMathService();

 // 4.
-Call methods like normal, but they will execute in the background await mathService.fibonacci(100);
+Call methods like normal, they will execute in the background await mathService.fibonacci(100);
 ```